Connect with us

 The official British singles chart turned 70 last year, and while we’re all obviously delighted for that venerable institution to celebrate its Platinum Jubilee it should probably be looking over its shoulder.
 There’s another numerical ranking that might one day overtake it as the barometer of exactly what the nation is thinking about and feeling: the podcast charts.

 There are a few different podcast charts around, and they all seem to have slightly different ideas of what’s popular and who’s going, as Smash Hits used to put it, down the dumper.
-For this article, we’re going by the Apple Podcasts chart, and this is just a snapshot of things as they stand when I write this in March 2023.
+For this article, we’re going by the Apple Podcasts chart, and this is just a snapshot of things as they stand this month.
 That said, there’s a fair few instant hits, which have clamped themselves to the upper reaches of the charts on launch and might be difficult to dislodge.

 The Diary of a CEO